toreanderson/toreanderson.github.io/_posts/2016-06-15-ipv6-support-in-the-playstation-4.markdown

   the DNS server or the HTTP call-home web server, which doesn't work.
-This suggests that there is a bug in the PS4's [default address selection](http://tools.ietf.org/html/rfc6724) logic, or that it failed to activate its SLAAC- or DHCPv6-assigned addres.
-Simply re-connecting to thet network would usually resolve this issue.
+This suggests that there is a bug in the PS4's [default address selection](http://tools.ietf.org/html/rfc6724) logic, or that it failed to activate its SLAAC- or DHCPv6-assigned address.
+Simply re-connecting to the network would usually resolve this issue.
 * If address assignment is SLAAC-only, and the advertised prefix is off-link, no IPv6 Internet traffic is seen.
 In this case, the PS4 does not even start